The Big 5

 land is available to grow food?
 How many people

-with the recommended daily nutritional requirements for optimum
+yourself and others with the recommended daily nutritional requirements

 create more Local Farms Sustainably?

 Cooking - Stoves - Ovens